 Gambia 1 (1960): 27 seats with 19 directly elected and 8 appointed by the Governor due their status as chiefs in the Protectorate.

 The following table lists the 19 constituencies with direct elections:

 Gambia 2 (1962): 40 seats with 32 directly elected and 8 appointed by the Governor due their status as chiefs in the Protectorate.
 This electoral system is differentiated from the former due to the significant expansion of the legislature.

 The following table lists the 32 constituencies with direct elections:

-Gambia 3 (1966): 32 seats.
+Gambia 3 (1966): 36 voting MPs with 32 directly elected.
 This electoral system was differentiated from the previous one because The Gambia became independent in 1965.
 Four voting MPs were elected indirectly by chiefs.
-Two non-voting MPs were appointed by the Governor General or the advice of the Prime Minister.
+Additionally, two non-voting MPs were appointed by the Governor General or the advice of the Prime Minister.
 The attorney general also served as an ex officio MP.